shamikhan005/go-kvstore/README.md

 ## Benchmark Testing

 To ensure the system performs efficiently under various conditions, **benchmark tests** were conducted.
 These tests measured the performance of key operations such as `GET`, `PUT`, `DELETE`, and **log compaction**.
-Below is a summary of the tests performed:
+Below is a results of the tests performed:

 ![Screenshot 2024-10-19 014908](https://github.com/user-attachments/assets/51b504e3-f594-4524-823a-98eb830bc8d3)